JetBrains/Qodana/topics/space-automation.md

 <var name="Space-creview" value="https://www.jetbrains.com/help/space/automation-dsl.html#codereviewopened"/>

 [Space Automation](https://www.jetbrains.com/help/space/automation-concepts.html) is a CI/CD tool that helps you automate development workflows in the JetBrains Space environment.
-This section explains how you can run %product% [Docker images](docker-images.md) within Space Automation jobs.
+This section explains how you can configure and run %product% [Docker images](docker-images.md) within Space Automation jobs.

 ## Prepare your project